datacharmer/dbdeployer/README.md

     . sandbox server started

+The program doesn't have any dependencies.
+Everything is included in the binary.
+Calling *dbdeployer* without arguments or with '--help' will show the main help screen.

     $ dbdeployer -h
     Makes MySQL server installation an easy task.
         Runs single, multiple, and replicated sandboxes.